 Advanced Choir: Recommended for players who have been playing for at least three years.
 Most members of the Advanced Choir are high school or adult players.
 Players should be comfortable playing in keys with up to four flats or sharps, 6/8 time, sixteenth notes, dotted rhythms, and notes from low C (below the staff) up to at least high G. Advanced Choir performs regularly throughout the community.
 If you are interested in having the Advanced Choir perform for your group or event, please contact the flute choir director, Kasey Martin, at: firstname.lastname@example.orgCombined Choirs: During the summer and before performances, the two choirs will sometimes rehearse and perform together.
 During combined rehearsals, we will start with easier music and then move on to more difficult pieces as the rehearsal progresses.
 Less advanced players are welcome to try the advanced music to the best of their abilities, stay to listen, or to leave early.

-Intermediate Choir: a good starting point for younger or; less experienced players, or those who have no previous experience in a flute choir.
+Intermediate Choir: A good starting point for younger or less experienced players, or those who have no previous experience in a flute choir.
 Recommended for all players with three years or less of playing experience.
 Also recommended for more experienced players who are uncomfortable playing in key signatures with sharps, or who have difficulty with counting.
-We will play easier music than the advanced choir, as well as working on learning scales and counting and independent play.
-More advanced players are encouraged to attend as well if you wish.
+We will play easier music than the advanced choir, as well as work on learning scales and counting and independent play.
+More advanced players are encouraged to attend as well if they wish.